 flashBias, exposureMode, sceneMode, imageQuality, and whiteBalance

-RE: [ANN] organize tool - Added by Brad Schick almost 12 years ago
+RE: [ANN] organize tool - Added by Brad Schick about 12 years ago

 A few people have written emails asking for a Windows binary.
 I've attached that to this post.
 Just unzip and run, no installation required.

-RE: [ANN] organize tool - Added by Andreas Huggel almost 12 years ago
+RE: [ANN] organize tool - Added by Andreas Huggel about 12 years ago

 Thanks.
 I do plan to include the organize binary in the Windows package, once I get it to cross-compile on Linux with the build script that I use for the Windows package...